Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which competencies are required by the 'service level management' practice?
+### Which competencies are required by the Service Level Management practice?

 - [ ] Problem investigation and resolution.
-- [ ] Incident analysis and prioritization.
+- [ ] Incident Analysis and Prioritization.
 - [x] Business analysis and commercial management.
 - [ ] Balanced scorecard reviews and maturity assessment.